 Just a couple of thoughts:

-So I have a cute idea for the holiday table so that people will be talking about you into the new year….in a good way.
+So I have a cute idea for the holiday table so that people will talk about you into the new year….in a good way.

 Go to your computer and print out different themes or words that represent what this holiday means to you and your family, or you could even type the guest’s name in bold letters and type a small blurb about why you are thankful for that person.
 It personalizes the place setting for that person and is such a great conversation starter.

 My friend and I were out yesterday at this really cool and totally free decorating class at Pottery Barn.
 When we were looking around, we both said, “I wish I were rich so I could shop here”.
-But it was fun and I took some pictures to steal inspire ideas for us to recreate some of the more expensive items.
+But it was fun, and I took some pictures to steal inspiration ideas for us to recreate some more expensive items.

 One thing we found:

 Isn’t this a cute ornament?
 I am not sure if we could recreate this for less than the $2.99 they were asking, but I loved this and see the cute sweater blanket it is resting on???
 I love this place; I wish they had one closer so I could spend money work there part time